 If you want your people to actually use a given technology, they need to know how to use it — and how it adds value to the way they work.

 At many organizations, there’s a gap between what an end user needs to know in order to do their job and what IT needs to know in order to design and deploy an impactful solution.

 And as most IT leaders know, this leaves teams open to criticism about how well a solution works for end users.
 In times of stress or rapidly changing conditions, the gaps — and the criticism — can intensify.

 This puts IT departments at the confluence of corporate goals and end user adoption.
 It’s not an easy place to be.

 IT needs a platform that not only levels up to align with leadership, but also helps solve the day-to-day challenges of employees and customers.
 Adaptability and usability are key.
-Because what good is a tech solution that potentially solves the big problems if no one is leveraging it?
+What good is a tech solution that potentially solves big problems if no one is using it?

 Seamlessly integrated systems are key to automating entire processes, not just individual tasks.
 Ironically, the act of integrating is often undertaken manually.
 But it doesn’t have to be.

-Robust RPA (robotic process automation) enables you to get new technology running quickly and seamlessly with your other core systems.
-Without the prebuilt connectors, getting a new platform manually coded for integration can slow down implementation and user adoption.
+Robust robotic process automation (RPA) enables you to get new technology running quickly and seamlessly with your other core systems.
+Without prebuilt connectors, getting a new platform manually coded for integration can slow implementation and user adoption.
 You’re then left struggling to unite disparate systems.